STCast: Adaptive Boundary Alignment for Global and Regional Weather Forecasting: Methodology

 \section{Methodology}

-We give a unified framework for 4 tasks: low-resolution global prediction, high-resolution regional prediction, typhoon track forecasting, and ensemble forecasting.
-Section~\textbf{Overview} formally defines each task.
-We then introduce~\textbf{Spatial-Aligned Attention (SAA)} that fuses global and regional atmospheric variables via a learnable global-regional distribution, and~\textbf{Temporal Mixture-of-Experts (TMoE)} that allocates monthly data to specialized experts.
+We give a unified framework for 4 tasks: low-resolution global prediction, high-resolution regional prediction, typhoon track forecasting, and ensemble forecasting. ~\cref{subsec:problem} formally defines each task.
+We then introduce~\cref{subsec:saa} that fuses global and regional atmospheric variables via a learnable global-regional distribution, and~\cref{subsec:tmoe} that allocates monthly data to specialized experts.